caseyg/awesome/TOPICS.md

 *   [simular-ai/Agent-S](https://github.com/simular-ai/Agent-S) - Agent S: an open agentic framework that uses computers like a human

+*   [trycua/cua](https://github.com/trycua/cua) - Open-source infrastructure for Computer-Use Agents.
+Sandboxes, SDKs, and benchmarks to train and evaluate AI agents that can control full desktops (macOS, Linux, Windows).

 ## cua

 *   [simular-ai/Agent-S](https://github.com/simular-ai/Agent-S) - Agent S: an open agentic framework that uses computers like a human